ntouev/ArmOs/README.md

 ##### QEMU Vs Real hardware

 Qemu, by default, uses a stub code in the beginning of the RAM at 0x60000000 (see Memory Map in [ARM CoreTile Express A9×4  TRF](https://developer.arm.com/docs/dui0448/latest/preface)) as a BIOS to do some initialization and to jump to address 0x60010000 where the kernel of the Os should be.
-This is implemented because QEMU assumes that there will be a Linux kernel and there is where we put our custom **bootloader+kernel** file, **kernel.bin**.
-This is the reason that in file **linkscript.ld** we link the virtual ROM in 0x60010000.

-This of course is something that in real hardware would not happen.
-In fact, in real situations, the above linkscript would link the bootloader in the start of the ROM or somewhere else if the system had a BIOS.
-Inserting the custom kernel as a Linux kernel is something we do for simplification in emulation and should be considered when the implementation is done for a real system.

-This is also the reason that ROM starts from 0x60010000 and not from 0x60000000.
-If done otherwise QEMU would start its own BIOS in 0x60000000 and after some commands it would jump in address 0x60010000 where it would find nothing.

-Below we can see in the first bytes of the RAM the stub code.
 ```
 (qemu) xp /10w 0x60000000
 0000000060000000: 0xe3a00000 0xe59f1004 0xe59f2004 0xe59ff004